hackin123/ashmichheda.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working at Accenture as a Software Engineer.
 My work specifically involves developing, maintiaing, desigining and testing applications for U.S. based Multinational Investment banking client.
 During my free time, I enjoy solving puzzles, doing Competitive Programming and try to do open source contributions.
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 I completed my Bachelor of Engineering in Computer Engineering from [K. J. Somaiya College of Engineering](https://www.somaiya.edu/kjsce) in the year 2016 and proceeded my professional career at Accenture.